This is the hardest post I’ve ever written.

 And, by far, the most difficult time of my life.

-On Tuesday morning, at a little over 17 weeks gestation, we found out that our baby girl’s heart had stopped beating.
+On Tuesday morning, at a nearly 18 weeks gestation, we found out that our baby girl’s heart had stopped beating.

 We are devastated.
 Completely devastated.

 Monday night, as I settled into my place in bed, I reached for the home fetal Doppler monitor so that I could listen to our daughter’s heartbeat.
 It was a normal routine for me.
 I had done this same thing many times this since she was 10 weeks along.
 Even at that age, I could find her heartbeat.
 This night was different.
 Things didn’t sound right.
 I didn’t panic.
 Mainly because I heard something (turned out to be my own pulse or the placenta beating).
 And I knew my regular appointment was the next day.
 I thought my monitor wasn’t working correctly.
 I really didn’t hold on to the thought that her heart could have stopped beating.